asardaes/dtwclust/README.md

 Dependencies
 ------------

--   Partitional procedures are implemented by leveraging the `flexclust` package.
+-   Partitional procedures are inspired by the `flexclust` package.
 -   Hierarchical procedures use the native `hclust` function.
 -   Cross-distances make use of the `proxy` package.
 -   The core DTW calculations are done by the `dtw` package.